rust-project-primer/book/STYLE.md

 limited to chapters and sections.
 Chapters organize it into high-level topics, while sections focus on a specific sub-topic.

-Every chapter should start with a brief introduction and high-level explanation of what topic it is about.
-If possible, it should link to articles that cover this topic.
+Every chapter should start with a structured overview that explains the topic and previews the subchapters with cross-references.
+The strongest chapter readmes frame what the chapter covers, why it matters, and how the subchapters relate to each other (see `src/releasing/readme.md` or `src/ci/readme.md` for examples).

-Every section should start with a brief introduction to explain what the problem is that it is trying to solve.
-It should have subheadings for solutions to the problem.
-Where possible, it should give examples of how to solve the problem, and reference articles, tutorials or chapters in other books that go into more detail.
-Every section should end with a _Reading_ section that provides a list of resources for further learning.
+Every section should open by explaining the concept or problem directly, then cover the tools and approaches for solving it.
+Where possible, it should give examples and reference articles, tutorials or chapters in other books that go into more detail.
+Every section should end with a `## Reading` section (always that exact heading) that provides a list of resources for further learning.

 ## Writing Style